epiecs/phpmiko/README.md

 ###### operation

 Runs one or more operational/enable commands on a device.
-Eg. cli mode in junos or privileged exec mode in cisco ios
+Eg. cli (operational) mode in junos or privileged exec mode in cisco ios

-Sends commands one by one and does not chain commands.
-So after every command you return back to your initial state.

 ```php
 echo $device->operation([